table of contents

 Find a hair loss plan that works for you.

-Your dermatologist can perform hair transplant surgery while you are awake and your head is numbed with local anesthesia.
-There are two techniques for harvesting the hair grafts: strip harvesting, also known as follicular unit transplantation (FUT), and follicular unit extraction (FUE).
+Your hair transplant surgeon can perform hair transplant surgery while you are awake and your head is numbed with local anesthesia.
+There are two hair restoration techniques for harvesting hair grafts (Zito, 2021):

-In FUT, your dermatologist removes a strip of scalp skin from a donor area with healthy hair growth, usually the back of your head.
-Then the follicular units are meticulously removed under a microscope.
-Follicular units are the natural groupings of 1-4 individual hair cells growing together (Bicknell, 2014).
-These units must be removed carefully to avoid breaking the hair grafts.
-Fine blades or needles are used to puncture the recipient areas allowing the follicular units to be transplanted in their new locations.
-The donor area wound is sutured closed, leaving a linear scar.
+With FUT, the surgeon removes a strip of scalp skin from a hair-bearing donor area with healthy hair growth, usually the back of the head, where it won’t be as visible.
+Then they’ll meticulously remove the follicular units under a microscope—this is a delicate process, as they must be removed carefully to avoid breaking the hair grafts.
+Then, fine scalpel blades or needles puncture the recipient areas, allowing the follicular units to be transplanted into their new locations.
+Finally, the donor site wound is sutured closed, leaving a linear scar (Zito, 2021).

 Why is my hair falling out?
 How can I stop my hair loss?